 Through writing (while you’re not getting a final agreement), you still get full communication to ensure that what you want is what you get.

-6 Additional Recommendations for buy wholesale from China
+6 Tips for Buy Wholesale from China

 1. Don’t always choose the cheapest products.